NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wand of Hawthorn (4th-level).md

 * * *

-**Effect** You cast 4th-rank [[Spells/Oaken Resilience|Oaken Resilience]], and the target sprouts long thorns like those of a hawthorn tree.
-While [[Spells/Oaken Resilience|Oaken Resilience]] lasts, any creature that hits the target with an unarmed Strike or otherwise touches it takes 2d4 piercing damage from the thorns.
+**Effect** You cast 4th-rank [[Oaken Resilience|Oaken Resilience]], and the target sprouts long thorns like those of a hawthorn tree.
+While [[Oaken Resilience|Oaken Resilience]] lasts, any creature that hits the target with an unarmed Strike or otherwise touches it takes 2d4 piercing damage from the thorns.
 A creature that has engulfed or swallowed the target takes this damage as well at the start of each of the target's turns.

 * * *

-**Craft Requirements** Supply a casting of [[Spells/Oaken Resilience|Oaken Resilience]] of the appropriate rank.
+**Craft Requirements** Supply a casting of [[Oaken Resilience|Oaken Resilience]] of the appropriate rank.

 *Source: Pathfinder Treasure Vault*
 *OGL*